 Opposition to the Haringey Development Vehicle (HDV) has been nothing if not organised and conspicuous, but it is far from clear how representative of local opinion it is.
 Activists insist that theirs is an authentic grassroots movement and not at all an exercise in nostalgic middle-class self-indulgence, as their opponents mutter.
 Even so, Momentum-backed slates of candidates for recent officer elections have been striking for the preponderance of desirable N8 postcodes and retired public sector professionals they contain.

-Meanwhile, when you walk among the blocks of Tottenham’s Northumberland Park estate, which would be felled in the first phase of the HDV along with the Wood Green civic centre and council offices, it is hard to find window stickers opposing the council’s plans.
+Meanwhile, when you walk among the blocks of Tottenham’s Northumberland Park estate, which would be felled in the first phase of the HDV along with the Haringey civic centre and council offices, it is hard to find window stickers opposing the council’s plans.
 Go to the West Hendon estate in Barnet or the West Kensington and Gibbs Green estates in Hammersmith and Fulham – which I have been writing about for years – and it is plain that substantial numbers of residents are unhappy about regeneration plans affecting them.